On the periodic decompositions of multidimensional configurations: Periodic decomposition of sparse configurations

 \begin{proof} Consider the configuration $e_1=\psi c$.
 It is sparse by Lemma \ref{lemma: a sum of sparse configurations is also sparse}.
 Moreover, $\varphi e_1 = \varphi \psi c =0$ and hence $e_1$ is periodic in direction $\bv$.
 Thus, by Lemma \ref{lemma: a sparse periodic configuration is a sum of finitely many fibers} the configuration $e_1$ is a sum of finitely many periodic $\bv$-fibers.
 Similarly, we conclude that the configuration $e_2 = \varphi c$ is a sum of finitely many periodic $\bu$-fibers.

 Let $p\in \Z \setminus \{0\}$ be such that $e_1$ is $p \bv$-periodic.
 Let $c_1$ be a limit of a converging subsequence of the sequence

 of translated copies of $c$ by multiples of $p \bv$.
 By compactness of the configuration space such subsequence exists.
 Since $c_1 \in \overline{\mathcal{O}(c)}$ and $c$ is sparse, by Lemma \ref{lemma: orbit closure of a sparse configuration} also $c_1$ is sparse.
-Let $k_1,k_2,k_3,\ldots$ be such that $c_1 = \lim_{i \to \infty}X^{k_ip \bv}c$.
+Let $k_1<k_2<k_3<\ldots$ be such that $c_1 = \lim_{i \to \infty}X^{k_ip \bv}c$.
 We have

 Above we used the fact that the function $e \mapsto g e$ is a continuous function in the topology for a configuration $e$ and polynomial $g$.
-The final equality holds because $e_2$ is a sum of finitely many $\bu$-fibers.
+The final equality holds because $e_2$ is a sum of finitely many $\bu$-fibers that are moved by $k_i p \bv$-translations arbitrarily far away from the origin and hence disappear when we take the limit.
 Moreover, we have

 Again, we used the continuity of the function $e \mapsto g e$.
 The final equality holds because $e_1$ is $p\bv$-periodic.

 Similarly, we take $q \in \Z \setminus \{0\}$ such that $e_2$ is $q \bu$-periodic.
 Then we define